ahmedsaad123456/SSIS_DataIntegration/README.md

 	6- "Check Changed Data" : check if the value of city or email is changed or not

  	-- in case if changed
-	7- "CustomerHistory Lookup" : we use additional lookup "CustomerHistory" because we need "From_Date" attribute to update the corresponding "To_Date" with the "Update_Date"

-	8- "Second Multicast" : here we use multicast to send the extracted data to two target tables
+	7- "Second Multicast" : here we use multicast to send the extracted data to two target tables

-	9- "Update City_Email in CustomerSCD4" : update "City" and "Email" in "CustomerSCD4" Using the lookupID
+	8- "Update City_Email in CustomerSCD4" : update "City" and "Email" in "CustomerSCD4" Using the lookupID

-	10- "Update To_Date in CustomerHistory" : update "To_Date" to "Update_Date" using lookupID and "From_Date"
+	9- "Update To_Date in CustomerHistory" : update "To_Date" to "Update_Date" using lookupID and "To_Date" = "9999-12-30"

-	11-"CustomerHistory Destination" : insert the updated data in the "CustomerHistory" table
+	10-"CustomerHistory Destination" : insert the updated data in the "CustomerHistory" table